camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 :::

 2. Navigate to the **API** tab.
 Click **Create**.
-3. Provide a descriptive name for your client.
-For this tutorial, the scope can be the default Zeebe.
+3. Provide a descriptive name for your client like `microservice-worker`.
+For this tutorial, the scope can be the default Zeebe scope.
 Click **Create**.
 4. Your client credentials can be copied or downloaded at this point.
+You will need your client id and your client secret when creating a worker in the next section, so keep this window open.
 Once you close or navigate away from this screen, you will not be able to see them again.
-You will need your client id and your client secret when creating a worker in the next section.

 ### Create a worker for the service task

 Next, we’ll create a worker for the service task by associating it with the type we specified on the service task in the BPMN diagram.

 1. Open the downloaded or cloned project in your IDE.
-2. Add your credentials to `Worker.java`.
+2. Add your credentials to `application.properties`.
 Your client id and client secret are available from the previous section in the credential text file you downloaded or copied.
 Your cluster id and region can be found by going to the cluster overview page.
 3. In the `Worker.java` file, change the type to match what you specified in the BPMN diagram.
 If you followed the previous steps for this guide and entered “orchestrate-something”, no action is required.
 4. After making these changes, perform a Maven install, then run main in `Worker.java`.
+5. Navigate to Operate and you will see your token has moved to the end event, completing this process instance.

+Congratulations!
+You successfully built your first microservice orchestration solution with Camunda Cloud.